landonrepp/m-line-troley/README.md

 # m-line-troley
-UI to track the M-Line trolley in React Native
+UI to track the M-Line trolley.
+Written in React Native